cirlabs/pesticides_data/README.md

 By accepting the attached data, you acknowledge that you've agreed agree to the following terms:

 - If you use our data in a story or written post, you must credit The Center for Investigative Reporting and link to our website: revealnews.org, either in the body text, or as a footer/sidebar.
 Example language for crediting: “Data in this story was provided by The Center for Investigative Reporting, an independent, nonprofit newsroom.
 For more, visit revealnews.org.”
-Please include our logo, which is included in the .zip file you downloaded.
+Please include our logo, which is included in the .tar.gz or .zip file you downloaded.
 You may choose the size that works for your website.

 - If you republish the data in a visual presentation -- as a table, in a graphic, etc -- please include CIR’s logo in or near the product and include the phrase “Data provided by The Center for Investigative Reporting.”